keithn/vsvimguide/README.md

 ## Add new File to specific project

-There's no easy way to navigate to a project and add a new file, the following is a workaround
+There's no direct way to add a file to a specific, the following sequences can be used

 **Either**